The Whole Shootin' Match: Release

 The film was selected for the USA Film Festival in Dallas in March 1978.
 It was well received by the festival audience and the trade publication The Hollywood Reporter gave the film good coverage.
 Pennell made a deal with New Line Cinema for a limited release in the summer of 1978 in New York City and to art-house theaters and college campuses.

 Reception and legacy

 After the film opened, it was selected for the U.S. Film Festival in Salt Lake City, Utah, in September.
 It received a special second prize from the jury.
 The film left a marked impression on festival attendee, Robert Redford, who remarked years later that the movie was an inspiration for starting the Sundance Institute.
 When he saw the film at Austin, Texas, director Richard Linklater (of Dazed and Confused fame) was also influenced by the film as well.

 In April 1979, the film was shown as part of the New Directors/New Films series at the Museum of Modern Art in New York City.
 Based on more glowing reviews from the series, New Line re-released the movie into theaters that fall.

-1987 Malayalam movie Nadodikkattu also features two overzealous wannabe entrepreneurs whose grandiose plans eventually fall through.